Football

 - The German word for Football is "Fußball"

-Find Football Activities Near You
+Find Football Clubs/Groups Near You

 National Governing Bodies